danielsivyer4567/trade-ease-972265b6/README-direct-routing.md

 1. Replace `Link` components with `TabLink`
 2. Replace navigation links with `NavLink`
-3. For custom buttons triggering navigation, use the `useTabbedLink` hook
+3. For custom buttons triggering navigation, use the `useDirectTabNavigation` hook

 Example conversion: